garrandall/popular-music-data/tracks/hush-ll-cool-j-7-aurelius.md

 This is how its gonna go
 If u wanna come and play
 Gotta do it my way
-Hush baby, dont talk so much
+Hush baby, don't talk so much
 Just wanna feel ya touch
 Everything will be ok
 If u do it my way (my way, my way)
 Hush baby

 U feel so good
-Rest of my life i wish i could
+Rest of my life I wish I could
 Hold u tight and take a flight out the hood
-Was i foul or just misunderstood?
+Was I foul or just misunderstood?
 Mind-mannered or up to no-good
-It really doesnt matter, either way i should
+It really doesnt matter, either way I should
 Maximize the moment and hold ya close
 Jump in the drop spider and cruise down the coast
 Who loved u the most?